THE BANTING LIGHT RED LIST

 Real sugar or fake sugar – Sweetness drives appetite

 There are many treats in the world that you can’t eat.
 We encourage you to look for them everywhere (think scuba diving, breathing forest air, great sleep, sexual vitality, family time etc.).
-When it comes to edible treats, though, we recommend you keep them to a minimum (not at all during Transformation and only in the whole food form during Restoration).
+When it comes to edible treats, though, we recommend you keep them to a minimum.
 If you must have a ‘Hardly Ever’ treat, choose to indulge in a piece of chocolate that contains very little sugar, a piece of dried fruit or a spot of honey or maple syrup in your salad dressing from time to time.

 They will not help you be healthier, but they are a little bit healthier than donuts and salted caramel lattes.